When you think about what type of community you plan to live after you retire, what comes to mind?

 We don’t want to live the rest of our lives in a community in which we would feel marginalized or even ostracized.
 Of course, if most non-white/straight/Christian/Republican people eschew these communities, they won’t change.

 I don’t think we would be any more attracted to a 55+ active adult community that was comprised almost entirely of LGBT, non-Christian Democrats either.
 We expect that we will be happiest in the community-at-large, where there is a wider range of ages, ethnicities, orientations, religions, and political viewpoints.

 Truthfully, a Democratic majority does have its appeal, but that doesn’t stop us from living in a predominately Republican part of town now.

 Are 55+ active adult communities losing their appeal?

-I recently read Leisureville: Adventures in America’s Retirement Utopias, by Andrew D. Blechman.
+If you are considering moving to an active adult retirement community, I recommend reading Leisureville: Adventures in America’s Retirement Utopias, by Andrew D. Blechman.
 (This book was retitled Leisureville: Adventures in a World Without Children for the paperback and Kindle editions.)